 CAUTION: Although you have a search warrant, if you enter a locked building (especially a house) and remove an animal, you are responsible for resecuring that building.
 This is especially important with regard to an individual's residence.
 See "Entering Property Some Considerations" in the "Exigent Circumstances" discussion earlier in this section.

 2. Exigent Circumstances

-See the discussion of "Exigent Circumstances" earlier in this section.
+See the "Exigent Circumstances" discussion earlier in this section.

 Confronting owner/owner reactions